 Horns are an ancient symbol traditionally associated with power and courage.
 For many, animal horns were metaphors for leadership and high social status.
 Due to its branched antlers, the deer embodied strength, harmony with nature, cyclical renewal, and vital energy.
-This explains why the image of a deer frequently appears in brands’ logos that emphasize natural purity, nobility, and the pursuit of perfection.
+This explains why the image of a deer frequently appears in the logos of brands that emphasize natural purity, nobility, and the pursuit of perfection.

 Horns extend far beyond the symbolism of the deer.
 In Ancient Egypt, bull horns represented divine origin and celestial authority, symbolizing strength and fertility.
 The horn was an attribute of the gods of war and wisdom among ancient Scandinavians.
-Meanwhile, since ancient times, the mythological image of the Horn of Plenty has been associated with abundance, happiness, and prosperity, serving as an attribute of the goddess Fortuna.
+Since ancient times, the mythological image of the Horn of Plenty has been associated with abundance, happiness, and prosperity, and has served as an attribute of the goddess Fortuna.

 In contemporary culture, horns have not lost their symbolic richness and are actively utilized as elements of visual identity by many famous brands and teams.
 Employing this imagery helps companies communicate a powerful character, confidence, and even a touch of mysticism.